 The Unicode standard is a new character code designed to encode text for storage in computer files.
 It is a subset of the upcoming ISO 10646 standard.
 The design of the Unicode standard is based on the simplicity and consistency of today's prevalent character code set, extended ASCII code set, but goes far beyond ASCII's limited ability to encode only the Latin alphabet: the Unicode encoding provides the capacity to encode most all of the characters used for written languages throughout the world.
 In order to accommodate the many thousands of characters used in the international text, the Unicode standard uses a 16-bit code set instead of extended ASCII's 8-bit code set.
 This expansion provides codes for approximately 65,000 characters.
 The Unicode standard assigns each character a unique 16-bit value, and does not use complex modes or escape codes to specify modified characters or special cases.
 UNICODE may adopt a 32-bit code to represent characters which should allow for all character representations.
 The text representation of the Unicode 16-bit numbers is U+0041 which is assigned to the letter A, 65 decimal.
 The Unicode standard includes the Latin alphabet used for English, the Cyrillic alphabet used for Russian, the Greek, Hebrew, and Arabic alphabets.
 Other alphabets used in countries across Europe, Africa, the Indian subcontinent, and Asia, such as Japanese Kana, Korean Hangul, and Chinese Bopomofo are included.
-The largest part of the Unicode standard is devoted to thousands of unified character codes for Chinese, Japanese, and
+The largest part of the Unicode standard is devoted to thousands of unified character codes for Chinese, Japanese, and Korean ideographs.

-Korean ideographs.
 (See "The Unicode standard", vol. 1 and 2, published by Addison-Wesley Publishing, for character code standards.)

-The Unicode character set environment, which contains a character set for all languages, minimizes previous GEDCOM requirements to provide escape sequences for moving from one character set to another.
-If the Unicode environment is used to produce a GEDCOM transmission, the header record would also be in Unicode, requiring receiving systems to determine whether the transmission is Unicode or ASCII before they could interpret the
+The Unicode character set environment should eventually contain a set of character for all languages.
+If the Unicode environment is used to produce a GEDCOM transmission, the header record would also be in Unicode, requiring receiving systems to determine whether the transmission is Unicode or ASCII before they could interpret the GEDCOM header.

-GEDCOM header.
 This would be done by reading the first two bytes of the transmission.
 If the first two bytes are 0x30 and 0x20 then the transmission will be in either ASCII or ANSEL as determined by the header record.
 If the first two bytes are 0x30 and 0x00 then the transmission should be processed as a Unicode transmission.
 (Different platforms may reverse the position of the null byte, in which case the test would be for 0x00 and 0x30.)